mcboyd-bu/Website/docs/gettingStarted/softwareSetup.rst

 RACECAR-MN Software Setup
 ============================================

 This page will walk you through the steps needed to set up the operating system of a RACECAR-MN.
+You can view the full instructions `here <https://docs.google.com/document/d/1M99XklgR7pGS7_aW9fb94www9bNnznq7wxQn7z4suWw/edit>`_.

 ===========
 Image Setup